MercuryPay/HostedCheckout.PHP/README.md

 The appropriate endpoint WSDL URL must be specified in the constructor of MercuryHCClient.

-MercuryHCClient uses [PHP's SoapClient](http://php.net/manual/en/class.soapclient.php) which requires the libxml PHP extension.
+MercuryHCClient uses [PHP's SoapClient](http://php.net/manual/en/class.soapclient.php) which requires PHP 5+ and the libxml PHP extension.
 This means that passing in --enable-libxml is also required, although this is implicitly accomplished because libxml is enabled by default.